EPIC-NSW PrEP Trial

 EPIC-NSW stands for ‘Expanded PrEP Implementation in Communities in NSW’ that aims to assess the impact of the rapid expansion in access to pre-exposure prophylaxis (PrEP) amongst those at high risk of acquiring HIV.
 The study is run by the Kirby Institute in collaboration with a number of partners and commenced in March 2016.

-Enrolment is criteria-based and successful participants are administered PrEP and monitored during the course of the program.
+Enrolment was criteria-based and successful participants are administered PrEP and monitored during the course of the program.